UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_VertexProxy.rst

       Black = [0.0, 0.0, 0.0, 1.0], White = [1.0, 1.0, 1.0, 1.0]

+   .. attribute:: colors

+      The color list of the vertex.

+      :type: list of Vector((r, g, b, a))

    .. attribute:: x

       The x coordinate of the vertex.